Englewood, Florida

 Englewood is a census-designated place (CDP) in Charlotte and Sarasota counties in the U.S. state of Florida.
 As of the 2020 census, it had a population of 20,800, up from 14,863 at the 2010 census.
 It is part of the North Port-Bradenton-Sarasota, Florida Metropolitan Statistical Area.
+Popular entertainment includes the beach, restaurants, and a small shopping district located primarily along West Dearborn Street.

 History

 Archeological digs in what is now Englewood discovered ceramics belonging to both the Weeden Island culture and Safety Harbor culture.

 One of the earliest white settlers in the area was William Goff, who arrived by schooner from Tampa in 1878.
 He settled a piece of land a few miles south of where Englewood would be platted.
 On July 3, 1895, a post office was established in the area as well.
 The Great Freeze of 1894 and 1895, along with a bad freeze in 1896, led to the decimation of many local orange plants.
 For this reason, by 1897, a Manatee County General Directory listed fish as the chief product for Englewood.

 The original plat of Englewood was recorded and filed on August 17, 1896.
 The home lots were 1 acre, and the grove lots—likely intended for citrus—were 10 acre.
 The area was developed by three brothers, and the name Englewood came from their hometown, Englewood, Chicago.
 Some streets, such as Dearborn, Harvard, and Yale, are named after those in Chicago.

 In 1898, the Englewood Inn was opened, a relatively large hotel with 16 rooms.
 The hotel serviced visitors from up north until it burned down in 1909.

 Both Sarasota and Charlotte Counties were created in 1921.
 Englewood was initially more on the Sarasota side of the modern county line; as it expanded, it came to be more equally in both counties.

 In 2024, heavy rainfall from Hurricane Helene followed less than two weeks later by storm surge from Hurricane Milton caused extensive damage to Englewood.
 A number of houses were flooded during Helene and then destroyed during Milton.